VictoriaMetrics-Community/homeassistant-addon-victoriametrics/victoria-metrics/DOCS.md

 ### Sending data to VictoriaMetrics
 To send data from Home Assistant to VictoriaMetrics, you can use the `InfluxDB` integration.
 Add the following code to your `configuration.yaml` to have a basic setup.
+(And, of course, restart Home Assistant.)
 With the option `measurement_attr: entity_id` you will get the `entity_id` as metric name what is great in combination with Grafana - just one click and you get the data you want.
 In Grafana you can use the prometheus data source to get access to your time series data.
 Have fun!

 ```yml